cern-eos/eos/doc/diopside/manual/using.rst

 At any point during a transfer the user can retrieve the current status of the transfer by issuing an **archive transfers** command.
-Once the transfer finishes there will be two additional files saved at the root of the archived subtree: the **.archive.log** file with contains the logs of the last transfer (note the 'dot' in the begining of the filename - so to list it use **ls -la** in the *EOS Console*) and another file called **.archive.<operation>.<outcome>** where operation is one of the following: get/put/purge and the outcome can either be **done** or **err**.
+Once the transfer finishes there will be two additional files saved at the root of the archived subtree: the **.archive.log** file which contains the logs of the last transfer (note the 'dot' in the beginning of the filename, so to list it use **ls -la** in the *EOS Console*) and another file called **.archive.<operation>.<outcome>** where operation is one of the following: get/put/purge and the outcome can either be **done** or **err**.

 While an archive operation is ongoing the file stored in EOS is marked with the **err** tag.
-For example, an ongoig **put** operation, which can take serveral hours depending on the size of the sub-tree being archived to tape, will appear in the **eos ls -la** output as **.archive.put.err**.
+For example, an ongoing **put** operation, which can take several hours depending on the size of the sub-tree being archived to tape, will appear in the **eos ls -la** output as **.archive.put.err**.
 Once the put operation is successful, this file will be renamed to **.archive.put.done**.
 Therefore, it's important to check the output of the **eos archive transfers** command which is listing the